johnstonskj/commitment/README.md

 Plugins are loaded by searching a path environment variable, `CMT_PLUGIN_PATH`.
 Each entry in the path is a directory that contains a set of plugins (see next section for the structure of a plugin).

-The installer will try and create and `env` file in the `commitments` directory of your local config folder, using the environment variable `XDG_CONFIG_HOME`.
+The installer will try and create an `env` file in the `commitments` directory of your local config folder, using the environment variable `XDG_CONFIG_HOME`.
 This contains the basic configuration with a path to the standard plugin folder.

 ```bash